IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

     - RA Header: router lifetime = 1600 (PvD-aware hosts will use this router as a default router), implicit length = 2
     - Prefix Information Option: length = 4, prefix = 2001:db8:f00d::/64
     - Recursive DNS Server Option: length = 3, addresses = \[2001:db8:f00d::53\]

+Note: the above RA assumes that the router has received PvD ID FQDN from its upstream.
+Another document may define ways for the router to generate PvD ID FQDN to allow the above scenario in the absence of provisioned PvD ID FQDN.

 # Security Considerations {#security}